-Here is a guitar version of this Beatles standard : Yesterday.
+Here is a guitar version of this Beatles standard composed in 1965 : Yesterday.

 I have already mentioned here my discovery of the Beatles.
 Yesterday is obviously part of the must-see and I wanted to propose an interpretation.
 If the tune is credited Lennon/McCartney, there is no doubt that it is a single Paul song.
 In fact, it is the first Beatles song played and recorded by only one of its members.